 The Research Library's reference collection, housed in the first floor Reading Room, contains approximately 28,000 general and specialized volumes supporting research in the social sciences and humanities.
 Reference materials include encyclopedias, dictionaries, almanacs, maps, biographies and biographical dictionaries, directories, bibliographies, census and government documents, and literary and newspaper indexes.
-Many reference materials are also available via the Library's online subscriptions.
+Explore the library's many reference materials via the Reference Source research guide.

 The UCLA Library is an official depository for documents produced by the US federal government, the California state government, municipalities in California, the United Nations, and the European Union.
 Depository libraries receive copies of government documents for free in exchange for providing public access to them.

 Henry J. Bruman Map Collection

 The Bruman Map Collection consists of maps and atlases, aerial photographs, gazetteers, place name literature, and specialized books and journals about cartography and geographic information systems.
 With geographic coverage from all over the globe, the collection is especially rich in materials relating to Los Angeles city and county, southern California, and the remainder of California.
 Contemporary sheet maps are available in the A-Level Garden Commons, while contemporary atlases are in the main Reference Reading Room on the first floor.
 A large collection of historic maps and atlases is available by appointment.